DonatHalimi/sheero/README.md

 - State management with Redux for handling application state
 - Address management for shipping
 - Product management with categories
-- Wishlist for saving favorite products
+- Wishlist for saving your favorite products
 - Shopping cart functionality
 - Simple payment options with Stripe or cash
 - Real-time order tracking for updates on your purchases
-- Users can submit return requests for specific product(s) from an order if the status is marked as `Delivered`
+- Users can submit reviews and request returns for products in orders with the status marked as ``Delivered``
-- Reviews and ratings for products

 ### Technologies Used